sammsandoval/calypte-anna/Data/Trial_1_Bird5_Video_Scoring_Datacard.md

 ## Data Instances

 A typical datapoint includes the timestamp in "h:m:s" format.
 It then includes either "1" for presence of a behavior or "0" for absence of a behavior.
 "Perch" represents perching behavior.
 This bird only perched on the right perch (reference the phidgets_data_4_2_2024_Trial_Bird5_Datacard.md).
 "Preen" represents preening, which the bird did not do.
 "Hover" represents hovering behavior.
 "Visitation" represents feeding events.
+Due to time constraints, only times from 11:02:44 AM - 11:19:51 AM are completed.
+Assume cells without an integer are also "0" or absent of behavior.

 ```json
 {